Helping Burbank residents and visitors seamlessly access the information they need

 The goal was to create a more modern looking site that conveyed the vitality of the city, while providing easy access to the wide range of information, tasks, and services contained within the site.

-Throughout the design process, we had bi-weekly check-ins representatives from each Burbank government department (Information Technology, Parks & Rec, etc) who would look closely at the layout to make sure that it would be able to accommodate the unique programming and content needs of their department.
+Throughout the design process, we had bi-weekly check-ins with representatives from each Burbank government department (Information Technology, Parks & Rec, etc) who would look closely at the layout to make sure that it would be able to accommodate the unique programming and content needs of their department.
 These meetings provided valuable feedback which we could then incorporate into the design cycle.

 Get Feedback from Burbank Content Creators